 There are a lot of options in the research world and more companies are entering the insight community space.
 It's instructive to listen to how providers describe how they are different from the competition.
 A good provider should be able to describe what their strengths are and what differentiates them from the competition.
 Their answers to the previous eleven questions offer a good starting point.
 Further, the more sophisticated companies will be able to articulate a very specific positioning for their company.
 For example, one provider may use technology to deliver the customer information faster than the competitive set.
 Also, a conversation of this nature can sometimes give you a sense of which provider culture best fits your culture.
 Sometimes that will be aspirational on the part of the client.
 For example, the client might currently be a methodical company looking to become faster and more decisive in their decision making.
 If you want a fast, decisive culture then you may want a community provider that exudes that quality in the proposal process.
 Remember, nothing speaks louder than actions.

-For more information about insight community providers, please click the button below to contact us.
+For more information about insight community providers, please click here to contact us.